Chandlerrrr/Blogverge/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features
 - Becoming a maintainer
+- You don't have to be an expert to contribute . we are looking for contributors who want to learn and grow their skills.
+- Want to make a smallest suggestion? or
 - want to be added as contributor? mail me at gautamkhattri07@gmail.com and tell me how can you help . :)

 ## We Develop with Github